samuelyuan/Civ5MapImage/README.md

 # Civ5MapImage

 This program will convert a Civ 5 map with the file extension .Civ5Map to a PNG image.
+The generated map can easily display all the cities or terrain features in one single image.

 ### Command-Line Usage